krokhale/cohort-14a-capstone-api/README.md

 ---

-> Update the get questions route by sending back the categoryId as a req.query from the front end UI
+> ~~Update the get questions route by sending back the categoryId as a req.query from the front end UI~~

-> Update the get answers route by sending back the questionId as a req.query from the front end UI

-> Create API routes to support the UI

 > ~~Create an API router and make sure the API router works as expected by testing it in POSTMAN/Chrome extension.~~